Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Computational aspects

+\textbf{Space complexity} For both algorithms we need to compute the maximal cliques of a graph on $n=|X|$ vertices.
+The Bron-Kerbosch algorithm uses a recursive call stack with $O(n)$ and the set of (current clique, potential nodes to add, nodes already processed) each recursion call, which can be implemented with a space complexity of $O(n)$ each time, resulting in a space usage of $O(n)$.
+Depending on the graph representation via adjacency matrix or adjacency list we have a space complexity of $O(n^2)$ or $O(n+m)$ (for $m$ being the number of edges in $G$).
+For simplification, we always use the adjacency matrix, hence $O(n^2)$ is the space complexity of the maximal clique finding algorithm for one specific $G_t$ and time $t$.
+In addition, the algorithm uses $O(|\caC_X(\varepsilon _i)|)$ space for the list of maximal cliques.

+Suppose we compute all maximal cliques for each value in the critical set and save them in the sets $\caC_X(\varepsilon _i)$ as in \textit{Alg.~\ref{alg:mergegram_cliquegram}}.
+While the checks to see what maximal cliques are born or die are quick then, there is a large space complexity of $O(3*\sum_{i=1}^s\caC_X(\varepsilon _i))= O(s\caC_{X, max})$ for the list of all maximal cliques as well as $O(3*\sum_{i=1}^s M_i)) = O(sM_{max})$ for the labeled mergegram itself.
+Hence, the total space complexity is

+We can decrease this, to $2\caC_{X,max}$, since we only need to keep track of two time instances of the cliquegram.
+If we do not need keep track of the maximal cliques from before at all during the computation of the mergegram, as done in \textit{Alg.~\ref{alg:mergegram_cliquegram_phylonetwork}}, we can reduce the space complexity of the algorithm to be only $O(2\sum |M_i|)$ for the unlabeled mergegram.
+Furthermore, since we do not need to to save all the maximal cliques at a specific time-step due to the fact that we directly check their birth and possibly death time and only add their birth-death-tuple to the unlabeled mergegram, the total space complexity is given as

+Asymptotically there is no difference between the above three versions, because of the dominating factor which are all $O(2^n)$ in the worst case, see \textit{Prop.~\ref{prop:maximalnumbercliquegram}}.
+In the actual implementation only consecutive steps for maximal cliques are saved, thus decreasing the space complexity.

-\begin{remark} Using optimized data-structures for the representation of the cliquegram the theoretical complexity for computing the cliquegram associated to a distance matrix is the same as for computing the Rips complex for the Critical Simplex Diagram in \cite{boissonnat2018CSD} where it is stated to be $\mathcal{O}(|M|^{2.38})$ for $|M|$ being the sum of all maximal faces. \end{remark}
+\begin{remark}[Data representation] Using optimized data-structures for the representation of the cliquegram the theoretical complexity for computing the cliquegram associated to a distance matrix is the same as for computing the Rips complex for the \emph{Critical Simplex Diagram (CSD)} in \cite{boissonnat2018CSD} where it is stated to be $O(|\sum |M_i||^{2.38})$.
+In general, the CSD is a good candidate for an efficient representation of the clique-/facegram with fast base operations. \end{remark}

-\paragraph{Cliquegram of a metric space} Given a metric space with $n$ points, we can consider the $n\times n$-distance matrix of the distance of each of the points from each other.
+\textbf{Cliquegram of a metric space} Given a metric space with $n$ points, we can consider the $n\times n$-distance matrix of the distance of each of the points from each other.
 Since any such distance matrix is also a phylogenetic network (with the diagonals being zero), we can compute the associated cliquegram and its mergegram as we did above, without having to compute the minimizer matrix.